driusan/lmt/LineNumbers.md

 # Linenumber directives

 Most languages have linenumber directives.
-They are used for generated code so debuggers and errormessages are able to tell which line from the source file is responsible instead of the line from the intermediate representation.
-Golang uses '//line [filename]:[linenumber]', where [XXX] denotes an optional parameter.
-Many (most?) languages from the C-family instead used the format '#line lineno ["filename"]'.
+They are used for generated code so debuggers and error messages are able to tell which line from the source file is responsible instead of the line from the intermediate representation.
+Go uses '//line [filename]:[linenumber]', where [XXX] denotes an optional parameter.
+Many languages from the C-family instead use the format `#line lineno ["filename"]`.

-This is quite usefule, since `go build`, `go run` etc will provide references to the markdown file with the bug (well, at least in theory).
+This is quite useful, since `go build`, `go run` etc will provide references to the markdown file with the bug (well, at least in theory).
 IF we want to debug the intermediate file, a reference above the specific code is always readily avialible a quick right click (Acme) or `gF` away (vim).

-If we want to implement this for lmt, we need to change quite a few things, the most obvious is the internal representation of a line, which needs quite a lot of more metadata, as the filename, the linenumber and the language of the codeblock.
+If we want to implement this for lmt, we need to change quite a few things, the most obvious is the internal representation of a line, which needs quite a lot more metadata such as the filename, the line number and the language of the codeblock.

-We remake CodeBlock to a slice of CodeLines.
+We need to change CodeBlock to a slice of CodeLines.
 For every line we don't only record the text but the name of the source file, the linenumber and the language (for different line directives).

 ```go "global block variables"